It was the book ‘Watchmaking’ by George Daniels, that started it all.

 Christian Lass read this book in 2002 and it spoke directly to his heart.
-“That was all I had dreamed of,” says Christian.
+“That was all I had ever dreamtof,” says Christian.

-Christian therefore started at a local watchmaking school, but soon found out that what he learned here had more to do with servicing and restoring than building new watches.
+Christian started at a local watchmaking school, but soon realised thathe learnt here had more to do with servicing and restoring, rather than building new watches.

-Fortunately, he studied at Søren Andersen, which according to Christian was the best workshop for the restoration of antique clocks and instruments.
+Fortunately, he studied at Søren Andersen as an apprentice, which according to Christian, was the best workshop for the restoration of antique clocks and instruments.

-After the apprenticeship, he traveled to Switzerland the mecca of watches, where he worked with Vianney Halter, one of the true masters of contemporary watchmaking.
+After his apprenticeship, he traveled to the mecca of watchmaking: Switzerland.
+There, he worked with Vianney Halter, one of the true masters of contemporary watchmaking.

-Christian spent several years in Vianney Halters workshop, where he finally learned what he had always sought after.
-“The art of building watches”.
+Christian spent several years in Vianney Halters’ workshop, where he learnt everything he had always wanted, “The art of building watches.”

-The years of restoration of antique clocks and watches were in no way wasted.
+The years of restoring antique clocks and watches were in no way wasted.

-On the contrary, the expertise Christian acquired from Søren Andersen, together with experience with Vianney halter paved the way for his later position at the Patek Philippe Museum in Geneva.
+On the contrary, the expertise Christian acquired from Søren Andersen, together with his experience from Vianney Halter, eventually paved the way for his position at the Patek Philippe Museum in Geneva.

-Since 2009, Christian has been the watchmaker and restaurator of the museum’s collection and has restored a large number of different watches from the best watchmakers over the past 500 years.
+Since 2009, Christian has been the sole watchmaker and restaurator of the Patek Philippe museum’s collection and has restored a large number of historically significant watches from the best watchmakers from the past 500 years.

 Sharing his passion:

-His great passion for watches and all the knowledge he has gathered over the years is something Christian wants to share.
+Christian wants to share his great passion for watches, together with all the expert knowledge he has gathered over the years..

-Therefore on the website learnwatchmaking.com he offers a range of online courses and live workshops for professional watchmakers and dedicated enthusiasts.
+That is why he offers a range of online courses and live workshops, for professional watchmakers and dedicated enthusiasts on learnwatchmaking.com.

-It is usually watchmakers or enthusiasts who want to educate themselves and learn something that you do not learn at a normal watchmaking school, for example how to use vintage tools and machinery to make parts or how to make a watch from scratch.
+My students are often watchmakers or enthusiasts who want to educate themselves and learn something that you do not learn at a regular watchmaking school.
+In my courses I review for example how to use vintage tools and machinery to make parts, or how to make a watch from scratch.

-He is dedicated to the old craftsmanship and the use of vintage tools and machinery which is an almost lost skill for many watchmakers today.
+Christian is passionate and dedicated to the traditional craftsmanship and the use of vintage tools and machinery.
+An art that is almost lost among many watchmakers today.

-With simple techniques and the ingenious constructions of the old tools it is possible to build and produce even complicated watches directly on the watchmaker’s workbench without the need for the big machines used in high production today.
+With simple techniques and the ingenious constructions of the old tools, it is possible to build and produce even complicated watches directly on the watchmaker’s workbench, without the need for the big machines used in high production watchmaking today.

-I only know I handful of people who is using these rare techniques today.
+I only know a handful of people who are still using these rare techniques today.

-It’s a shame these skills are slowly lost, the watches we admire the most today mainly from before the 1950 most of them are created with these techniques.
-Christian explains.
+It is a shame that these traditional skills are slowly lost.
+Even the watches we admire the most today are often created before the 1950’s and with exactly these techniques, Christian explains.

-Christians website: Learnwatchmaking.com – also has all the necessary tools to get started.
+Christian’s website: Learnwatchmaking.com – has all the necessary tools to get started.

 Christian has had over 1,500 online students from all parts of the world.

-The latest course is called Masterclass 1 deals with the one subject that has fascinated him the most: “The art of building watches”.
+The latest course is called Masterclass 1, and deals with the one subject that has fascinated him the most: “The art of building watches.”